daniele-pelagatti/plex-iptv-proxy/README.md

 * Create a new user and group for the Plex IPTV Proxy service
 * Copy the project into a system folder of your choice (defaults to `/usr/lib/plex-iptv-proxy` if unspecified)
+* If necessary, download node.js and make it available to the user executing the service.
 * Set up the necessary permissions for the service to run
-* Install the systemd unit files for the Plex IPTV Proxy service and timers (see below)
+* Install the [systemd unit files](#systemd-services-and-timers) for the Plex IPTV Proxy service and timers (see below)

 To use the install script, run the following command: